-This international conference bring together scientists and climate experts, socio-economic actors, elected officials and institutional leaders, representatives of the academic world, students and weather presenters from some thirty countries.
+This international conference brings together scientists and climate experts, socio-economic actors, elected officials and institutional leaders, representatives of the academic world, students, think-tanks, NGOs and journalists.

 - Hervé Le TREUT Professor at Sorbonne University and École Polytechnique

 - Alima MARIE-MALIKITÉ Director of Communications at Météo-France

 - Véronique MARIOTTI Climate risk expert at EcoAct

 - Claude NAHON Former Director of Sustainable Development at EDF and member of the Meteo et Climat Board

 - Vivian DÉPOUES Project Manager Climate Change Adaptation at I4CE